Nobody Speak: Trials of the Free Press: Synopsis

-The film starts with the legal proceedings of professional wrestler Hulk Hogan, who (with the financial backing of billionaire Peter Thiel) had filed a lawsuit against Gawker Media, seeking $100 million in damages for releasing a sex tape featuring him and Heather Clem.
+The film starts with the legal proceedings of professional wrestler Hulk Hogan, who (with the financial backing of billionaire Peter Thiel) had filed a lawsuit, Bollea v.
+Gawker, against Gawker Media, seeking $100 million in damages for releasing a sex tape featuring him and Heather Clem.
 Gawker Media subsequently filed for Chapter 11 bankruptcy, as a direct result of the lawsuit.
 Thiel had reportedly wanted to bring Gawker down for having published an article nine years earlier which outed him as gay.

 The film then covers an incident where casino mogul Sheldon Adelson bought the Las Vegas Review-Journal, while keeping his identity as the buyer a secret, even to the journalists employed by the company.
 The management also did not reveal the new owner of the company to the employees, and denied that the Adelson family was involved when asked about the possibility.
 Adelson himself had also denied his ownership in an interview with CNN.
 This caused a couple of its journalists to start investigating it on their own by calling their contacts.
 They eventually uncovered that Sheldon Adelson was indeed the new owner, and after publishing an article with the revelation, were forced to step down.